 - It’s web-based.
 Figma runs in your browser and you can work on your projects without having to save them as separate files to your computer — all edits are automatically saved to your cloud.
 But remember, you’ll need an active internet connection to save all the changes.

-> - It allows teamwork.
-In Figma, you can shape a team from two to an unlimited number of editors, all depending on your pricing plan.
+- It allows teamwork.
+With Figma, you can have a team of two to an unlimited number of editors, all depending on your pricing plan.
 You’ll always be able to see how many team members are working on a single project and what changes they’re making.

-> - It’s free for solo designers.
-All features are absolutely free to use without any trial periods.
+- It’s free for solo designers.
+All of the features are absolutely free to use without any trial periods.

-> Overall, Figma has three pricing plans.
+Overall, Figma has three pricing plans.
 Let’s discover which functionality the platform provides for each of them.

 Use this plan to test the platform and get the feel for its basic functionality: prototyping, code attributes, commenting, unlimited storage space and unlimited viewers, Sketch import, and various file formats to import.

 Switch to the following plan if your project requires team editing and sharing.
 With this plan, you can enjoy an unlimited number of editors, projects, and free viewers, as well as unlimited version history and storage.
 You will also be able to create private projects and systems with shared UI components the whole team can use.

 Upgrade to this plan and enjoy an even wider range of functionality: unlimited number of teams, draft ownership, link access controls, or shared fonts.
 You’ll be able to dig deeper with the account controls ensured by activity logs reports, centralized member management, single sign-on (SSO), and remote provisioning with the organization’s identity provider.

 Upon sign-up, the user receives a welcome email with links necessary for onboarding: help center, video tutorials, forum, and useful resources.